Instarem Amaze Card Review: Till the fat lady sings

 • August 2023: Amaze cuts InstaPoint earn rates for card-linked transactions by 50%

-Such a lengthy list of nerfs would torpedo any other product, but it speaks volumes about how good Amaze used to be that even after all this, it’s still my default choice for overseas spending (and sometimes local too, for reasons we’ll cover later).
+Such a lengthy list of nerfs would be enough to torpedo any other product, but it speaks volumes about how good Amaze used to be that even after all this, it’s still my default choice for overseas spending (and sometimes local too, for reasons we’ll cover later).

-And yet, the fact that I need to publish an updated review less than a year after the previous one suggests how fast things are changing.
+And yet, it’s hard to deny that the times, they are are a-changin’.
 The music’s still going, but Marshmello’s got one eye on the exit.

 Overview: Amaze Card